dagimendale/Securing-Cloud-Apps-within-Azure/README.md

 Part 2A: Deploy a Container on the Web App
+Now using azure cloud shell I will deploy a preset Docker container onto my web app.https://hub.docker.com/r/cyberxsecurity/project1-apachewebserver
 Part 3A: Design Your Custom Web App

-Part 1B: Creating a Key Vault
+**Part 1B: Creating a Key Vault**

-Part 2B: Creating a Self-Signed Certificate
+**Part 2B: Creating a Self-Signed Certificate**

-Part 3B: Analyze a Self-Signed Certificate
+**Part 3B: Analyze a Self-Signed Certificate**

-Part 4B: Analyze a Trusted SSL Certificate
+**Part 4B: Analyze a Trusted SSL Certificate**